Dario Floreano

 Dario Floreano (born 1964 in San Daniele del Friuli, Italy) is a Swiss-Italian roboticist and engineer.
-He is director of the Laboratory of Intelligent System (LIS) at the École Polytechnique Fédérale de Lausanne in Switzerland as well as the Swiss National Centre of Competence in Research (NCCR) Robotics.
+He is Director of the Laboratory of Intelligent System (LIS) at the École Polytechnique Fédérale de Lausanne in Switzerland and was the founding director of the Swiss National Centre of Competence in Research (NCCR) Robotics.

 Education and career

-Floreano received a Bachelor's degree at University of Trieste with a major in visual psychophysics in 1988.
+Floreano received a bachelor's degree from the University of Trieste with a major in visual psychophysics in 1988.
 In 1989, he joined the Italian National Research Council in Rome as research fellow.
-He received a Master's degree computer sciences with a specialisation in neural computation from the University of Stirling in 1992.
+He received a master's degree in computer sciences with a specialisation in neural computation from the University of Stirling in 1992.
 In 1995, he earned a PhD in artificial intelligence and robotics from the University of Trieste.
-Following a position as chief scientific officer at Cognitive Technology Laboratory Ltd, he joined the EPFL in 1996 as group leader in the Department of Computer Science.
+Following a position as Chief Scientific Officer at Cognitive Technology Laboratory Ltd, he joined the EPFL in 1996 as group leader in the Department of Computer Science.
 In 2000, Floreano was first named Assistant Professor, then in 2005 Associate Professor and in 2010 Full Professor of Intelligent Systems at EPFL's School of Engineering.
-He has been the founding director of the Swiss National Center of Competence in Robotics between 2010 and 2022.
+He was the founding director of the Swiss National Center of Competence in Robotics, which ran for 12 years, between 2010 and 2022.
+Floreano was named "AI influencer in Switzerland" in 2021.
+Since 2022, Floreano is a Fellow of the European Center for Living Technologies (ECLT) and since 2023 a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+He also currently serves as an Advisor Board Member for the ELLIS Tübingen Institute for Machine Learning and the Max Planck Institute for Intelligent Systems.